Rik Fox: Renaissance and living history/re-enactment pioneer

-Through acting, he eventually became involved with the Renaissance Faire scene, and military timeline events such as the Old Fort MacArthur Days where he actively sought and succeeded to bring the noticeably absent Polish 17th century military history into the forefront.
-Fox has been referred to by many Polish media correspondents and others as a 'recognized pioneer' in this venture, of creating the first representation in the U.S., of the Polish winged hussar cavalry of central Europe which, apparently, is a part of his ancestry.
-Polish 17th century military author Bartosz Musialowicz had interviewed him and written an article about Rik, dubbing him with the honorary title of 'The First Saber of the U.S.' for founding and creating the first officially recognized representation of the Polish winged hussar cavalry in American history.
-Apart from being an internationally recognized rock musician, it is of interest to note that Rik is the first Polish-American of Polish noble (not 'royal') ancestry, to 'formally', represent the Polish Winged Hussar cavalry in U.S. history.
-Rock On Press/Polish Origin Among other accomplishments, Fox had been nominated as the vice-president of the Los Angeles chapter of the Polish American Congress, in which he served a 4-year term augmenting his position in accomplishing raising Polish Historic Awareness and Culture with some recognition of his efforts by the Polish Consul in Los Angeles.
+Through acting, Fox eventually became involved with the Renaissance Faire scene, and military timeline events such as the Old Fort MacArthur Days where he brought the absent Polish 17th century military history into the forefront.
+Fox has been referred to by many Polish media correspondents and others as a "recognized pioneer" in this venture, of creating the first representation in the U.S., of the Polish winged hussar cavalry of central Europe which, is a part of his ancestry.
+Polish 17th century military author Bartosz Musialowicz had interviewed him and written an article about Fox, dubbing him with the honorary title of "The First Saber of the U.S." for founding and creating the first officially recognized representation of the Polish winged hussar cavalry in American history.
+Fox is the first Polish-American of Polish noble ancestry, to represent the Polish Winged Hussar cavalry in U.S. history.
+Fox had been nominated as the vice-president of the Los Angeles chapter of the Polish American Congress, in which he served a 4-year term augmenting his position in accomplishing raising Polish Historic Awareness and Culture with some recognition of his efforts by the Polish Consul in Los Angeles.
 He then stepped aside a second-term for family-related reasons.